-One of the best examples of what happens when linearity meets nonlinearity in this century took place in Vietnam, and is described by the Israeli military historian Martin Van Creveld.
-During the Vietnam War, the United States was led by perhaps the most linear leadership in its history.
+One of the best examples of what happens when linearity meets nonlinearity in this century took place in Vietnam, and is described in the excerpt of the chapter of Martin Van Creveld's book, Command in War in the Appendix.
+During Vietnam, the United States was led by perhaps the most linear leadership in its history.
 Van Creveld illustrates the shortcomings of linear reductionism in warfare-especially the imperative to control, through quantification and centralization-and the susceptibility to the thrall of technology that marked the war.
 Van Creveld's observations on the use of statistics are especially pertinent to our discussion of the effects of interactions within systems.